scrubbbbs/cbird/readme.md

 About cbird
 =========================
-cbird is a command-line program for managing a media collection, with focus on Content-Based Image Retrieval (Computer Vision) methods for finding duplicates.
+cbird is a command-line program for finding duplicate images and videos that  cannot be found by general methods such as file hashing.
+Rather, cbird uses Content-Based Image Recognition (CBIR) methods that consider the content of files to compute comparable features and "perceptual" hash codes.

 The main features are:

+- CBIR image and video search
-- Command-line interface
+- Command-line interface to customize a workflow
-- Threaded C++ architecture, helps with large collections
+- Fast C++ design helps with large collections
-- Portable, local, per-collection database
-- MD5 hashing for duplicates, bitrot detection
-- Perceptual search for images and video
-- Renaming and sorting tools
+- Per-collection database is stable when file system changes
-- Efficient GUI for duplicate evaluation & removal
+- Efficient graphical interface for duplicate evaluation
-- Comparative analysis tools
 - Zip file support

 Use Cases